Pest control hub

 What does it look like?

 Rhus tree (or Japanese wax tree) is a small deciduous tree or large shrub that is highly toxic and allergy causing.
 The tree reaches a maximum height of 8-12m and has small branches with leaves arranged in pairs along these branches with one terminal leaf.
 Leaves are 4-10cm long and 2-3cm wide, and change from their bright green colour to orange/scarlet in autumn.
 Very small yellow-green flowers form along new leaves in spring and early summer.
-The plant produces pale brown papery fruit that remain hanging in clusters on the tree through autumn and winter and fall in spring.
+The plant produces pale brown papery fruit that remain hanging in clusters on the tree through autumn and winter and drop in spring.

 Rhus trees commonly populate areas of coastal indigenous vegetation, urban gardens and wasteland.
 Tolerates a wide range of soil types.
 Can be invasive in disturbed sites, forests, open woodlands, urban bushland, roadsides, gardens and waste areas in temperate and sub-tropical regions.